What is Databricks Partner Connect?

 Only Databricks workspace administrators can generate replacement tokens for Databricks service principals.
 If you cannot generate a replacement token, contact your administrator.
 See also Manage service principals.

 For desktop-based partner solutions in Partner Connect (such as Power BI and Tableau), you must create the token and then share the token’s value with the partner.
-To create the token, see Generate a personal access token.
+To create the token, see the Token management API.
 To set up the partner solution so that it shares the new token with the partner, follow the on-screen instructions in Partner Connect or see the partner’s documentation.

 When you create the token and share the token’s value with the partner, the partner can take whatever actions that the related entity (such as your Databricks user or a Databricks service principal) can normally take within your Databricks workspace.
 Do not share token values with partners whom you do not trust.